Os modelos generativos são poderosos na resolução de muitos tipos de problemas. No entanto, eles são limitados por restrições como:

 Etapa 3: forneça a declaração de função durante a inicialização do modelo para que ele saiba como usar a função, se necessário.

-Etapa 4: configure o app para que o modelo possa enviar as informações necessárias para que o app chame a função.
+Etapa 4: configure o app para que o modelo possa enviar as informações necessárias para que ele chame a função.

-Etapa 5: transmita a resposta da função de volta ao modelo para que ele possa gerar a resposta final.
+Etapa 5: transmita a resposta da função de volta ao modelo para que ele gere a resposta final.

 Ir para a implementação do código